About me

 My name is Tabitha Mwangi, mother of 3 children and currently programme manager at the Cambridge-Africa program at the University of Cambridge.
 Previously, I was senior lecturer in public health at the Anglia Ruskin University, Chelmsford/Cambridge, UK (2017-2020) and Pwani University in Kilifi, Kenya (2013-2015).

 I have worn different hats over the years, doing various things that I have greatly enjoyed.
 I worked at the Kenya Medical Research Institute (KEMRI-WTRP, Kilifi) for a decade, during which time, I earned my PhD in malaria epidemiology.
-Before then, I worked for less than a year at the now defunct Kenya Trypanosomisais Research Institute (KETRI) – that was about the last time I used my veterinary skills with some degree of confidence.
+Before then, I worked for less than a year at the now-defunct Kenya Trypanosomisais Research Institute (KETRI) – that was about the last time I used my veterinary skills with some degree of confidence.
 After high school I was an untrained teacher at Ruringu Girls High School for like 3 months – stuff for a fiction story, that was.

 I am a bookworm.